sohampalande/sohampalande.github.io/_pages/about.md

 Hi, I'm Soham.
 Currently, I am a Research Intern in [J.P.
 Morgan's AI Research](https://www.jpmorgan.com/technology/artificial-intelligence) team working with the Time-Series group on Deep Generative Models to generate synthetic time-series data.

 <strong>Research:</strong> My research interests are motivated by applications in Finance and Healthcare.
 I am interested in building machine learning models that are robust to <b> distribution shifts within the time series/sequential/longitudinal data domain </b> i.e. distribution shifts over time.
 The data can take various forms- images/video, measurements, graphs, natural language etc. but it should have a temporal component i.e. it should be collected over time.
-Towards this end, I am interested in:
+Towards that end, I am interested in:
 <ul>
   <li class="">Designing mechanisms to <b>define</b> and <b>detect</b> distribution shifts in various types of data in real time</li>
   <li class="">Building models that are <b>robust</b> to such shifts through: